About fever measurement

-Measurement taken in the mouth (under the tongue) we are measuring core temperaure.
-This is half a degree higher as in the underarm.
+Measurement taken in the mouth (under the tongue) we are measuring core temperature.
+This is half a degree higher than taken in the armpit.
 Do not expose the patient to cold or hot food or beverages 10 minutes prior to measurement.
 Place the end of the thermometer under the tongue on the inside of the dental lamina.
 It should only be used on children who are sure not to bite the thermometer.

 If you are already using an ear thermometer, measure both ears and consider the higher one.
 However, larger amounts of earwax, sleeping on the ear, ear canal infection or otitis media may give false high values due to localized heat congestion.

-For a reliable axillary measurement, the child's arm is clamped to the torso from 6 months of age onwards.
-But during the measurement, we need to be present and fix the thermometer.
-Adding half a degree to the measurement we obtain the core temperaute.
+For a reliable axillary measurement, in a child of over 6 month the arm is held to the chest with the thermometer tip kept resting in the armpit for 3 minutes.
+Adding half a degree to the measurement we obtain the core temperature.

 Rectal measurement is most accurate.
 Calm mood and gestures are important.
 This should be done with a lubricated thermometer.
 Gently support the thermometer taking the measurement.
 Insert the thermometer 1.5 cm deep keeping in position for 3 minutes.

 Body temperature can be influenced by certain factors, like normal daily fluctuations.
 In the morning the body temperature is 0.5-1°C lower than in the evening.
 Thus, in infants and the elderly, a temperature of 37.7°C in the morning is already considered as a rise in temperature, but not in the evening (20).
 The daily fluctuation of the body temperature is 0.5-1.0°C. It is lowest 1-4 a.m. and reaches its peak at 4-7 p.m.

 How many times a day should we measure?